nerc-project/nerc-docs/docs/other-tools/kubernetes/kubeadm/HA-clusters-with-kubeadm.md

 kubectl get pods -A -o wide
 ```

-This will shows like below:
+This will show like below:

 ![Nginx Pod and Worker](../images/nginx-pod-worker-node.png)